 2. A sufficiently strong financial position

-Graham suggested to filter out companies whose current ratio (current asset divided by current liabilities) is less than 2, or whose long-term debt exceeds net current assets (current assets – current liabilities).
+Graham suggested to filter out companies whose current ratio (current asset divided by current liabilities) is less than 2, or whose long-term debt is less than the net current assets (current assets – current liabilities).
 We assume that the constituents of our universe, the S&P 500, possess a sufficiently strong financial position.
 Applying further rules are not necessary.
 Such rules would be too restrictive and will result in losing good opportunities rather than avoiding bad companies.
 Our testing confirms this choice.

 3. Earnings Stability